zchase/node-tutorial/DeployNode/build-and-deploy-nodejs-to-digitalocean.md

 <img src="images/distelliNameApp.png" alt="Name Your Distelli App" />

-After we click the button to conenct to our Repository, we then select the appropriate repo that contains our code.
+After we click the button to connect to our Repository, we then select the appropriate repo that contains our code.
 In this example I store my code in the repo name 'node-tutorial'.
 Make sure to select the repo we set up earlier in the tutorial.

 <img src="images/distelliChooseRepo.png" alt="Choose Your Distelli Repo" />

-Then select the appropraite branch for your deployment.
+Then select the appropriate branch for your deployment.
 I only have a master branch, but you can deploy any branch from your repo!

 <img src="images/distelliChooseBranch.png" alt="Choose Your Distelli Repo's Branch" />

 Now that we have selected our branch, Distelli will ask to create our environments.
-As default Disteli will create a beta and production environment.
+As default Distelli will create a beta and production environment.
 You can just press "All Done" to move to the next step.
-We will be deploying our production environment, but you can see how Distelli can help manage your deployments and make sure you only put the code you want into production.
+We will be deploying our production environment, but you can see how Distelli can help manage your deployments and make sure you only push the code you want into production.

 Now Distelli will prompt you to download the manifest file.
 Make sure you select the Javascript Version of the manifest, as our code is written in Javascript.
-You will need this file to correctly build and deploy your applicaion.
+You will need this file to successfully build and deploy your application.
 Download the file and then open in your favorite text editor.
 We will need to make the following changes:

       PkgInclude:
           - '*'